Zimbra-Community/user-alias/README.md

 allowUser and allowUserDomains: allows admin@zimbradev.barrydegraaff.tk to create/remove alias in allowdomainX.com,allowdomainP.com. admin@zimbradev.barrydegraaff.tk can also create/remove alias in example.com,barrydegraaff.tk because of the domain (zimbradev.barrydegraaff.tk) and also create/remove alias in allowdomainX.com,allowdomainY.com,example.com,barrydegraaff.tk because the admin@zimbradev.barrydegraaff.tk is in default cos.

-The aliasLimit applies to all users, using this extension.
+You can define a maximum number of Alias for each domain, aliasLimit applies to all users that do not have a per-domain Limit.